NikolaiT/incolumitas/content/pages/about.md

 ## Education

-I am a 29 year old Computer Science professional, having graduated with my **B.Sc. in Information Systems** in 2016 from the [University of Hamburg](https://www.uni-hamburg.de/) and with a **Master in Computer Science** from the [Humboldt University](http://hu-berlin.de) (2019).
+I am a Computer Science professional, having graduated with my **B.Sc. in Information Systems** in 2016 from the [University of Hamburg](https://www.uni-hamburg.de/) and with a **Master in Computer Science** from the [Humboldt University](http://hu-berlin.de) in 2019.

 I visited highschool in Switzerland/Bern and spent the first twenty years of my life in beautiful Switzerland.
-I am currently living in Berlin, but I am interested in either going back to Switzerland or even changing the continent for a couple of years.
+Then I moved to Germany and lived in Hamburg, Berlin and Cologne.

- I like to work remotely and travel to far away countries, attempting to simultaneously explore while providing for myself.
-I like to connect to interesting people around the globe and I am open to collaborating on interesting startup ideas.
+I like to work remotely and travel to far away countries, attempting to simultaneously explore while working on interesting projects.
+I like to connect to smart people around the globe and I am open to collaborating on interesting ideas.

 ## Bachelors Thesis